 7.)
 La Piazzola (Market)

 Just shy of Montagnola Park, Mercato Piazzola is filled with all types of stalls, eateries and market spots, it’s a great place to find a gift.
-Just be prepared to haggle on higher prices and have fun exploring.
+Just be prepared to haggle at higher prices and have fun exploring.

 The stalls themselves can be hit or miss.
 So make sure to stroll around and find the ones that you love most.